b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 [cm] (2.75 [inch]), hence this plot.

 > **_Note:_** In order to get a real height distribution in a country you should
-> probably visit a web site of the country's statistics office instead relying
+> probably visit a web site of the country's statistics office instead of
-> on information like mine.
+> relying on information like mine.

 As you can see normal distribution is often depicted as a line plot.
 That is because it is a continuous distribution (the values on x axes can take any